 “Bob” the charge nurse said.
 “We’re short up here tonight.
 Can you put the baby in the morgue on your way back to the ER?
 I’ll have security meet you there and let you in.
 I already did the toe tag.”

 Why not?
 Yeah.
 Why the hell not?
 Just another dead baby that looks alive going into the icebox.
 Why would that bother me?
 Ouch!

 Dead babies in the morgue have their own special drawer and you never know how many of them will be in there, wrapped in towels or blankets or even heavy butcher paper sometimes.
 I never asked why.
 They just looked like pork chops or tri tip at the corner store and it hurts to even think about it.

 The security staff opened the door and left.
-The baby already had the toe tag so all I had to do was slip it into the drawer and leave.
+The baby already had the toe tag so all I had to do was slip it into the drawer with the other dead babies and leave.
 I pulled on the handle, expecting to see the little packages that were always there.
 What I got was the fetal demise from neo-natal ICU, unwrapped, pleading eyes wide open staring right at me.

 The emotional energy flung me back into the wall, tears streaming down my face as my knees buckled and I went down hard, defenseless.
-I almost dropped the baby as I hit the floor, a dead baby staring me in the face and another one clutched to my chest.
+I almost dropped the baby I was holding onto as I hit the floor, a dead baby staring me in the face and another one clutched to my chest.